 - Hydrogen Bonding: This is a special type of dipole-dipole interaction that occurs when hydrogen is bonded to a highly electronegative atom such as nitrogen, oxygen, or fluorine.
 The resulting strong dipole creates a significant attractive force between molecules.
 Hydrogen bonding is stronger than typical dipole-dipole interactions.
 While the presence of hydrogen bonding greatly affects boiling point, molecular size still plays a role.
 Larger molecules capable of hydrogen bonding will generally have higher boiling points than smaller ones.

-In summary, the interplay between molecular size, intermolecular forces, molecular weight, and molecular shape dictates the boiling point of a substance.
+To keep it short, the interplay between molecular size, intermolecular forces, molecular weight, and molecular shape dictates the boiling point of a substance.
 Larger molecules generally have more electrons, greater surface areas, and higher molecular weights, all of which contribute to stronger intermolecular forces and, consequently, higher boiling points.

 Trends and Latest Developments